-Role selection can also be accessed by pressing and holding the function or [DISP/BACK] button.
+The FUNCTION (Fn) SETTING menu can also be displayed by pressing and holding the Fn or DISP/BACK button.

 Choose the items displayed in the quick menu.

-The current quick menu will be displayed; use the focus stick (focus lever) to highlight the item you wish to change and press [MENU/OK].
+The current quick menu will be displayed; use the selector to highlight the item you wish to change and press MENU/OK.

-Choose the direction in which the control ring is rotated to increase the focus distance in manual focus mode.
+Choose the direction in which the focus ring is rotated to increase the focus distance.

 Enable or disable touch-screen controls.